Great White Fleet: Concerns and preparations

 Federal regulations that restricted supply vessels for Navy ships to those flying the United States flag, complicated by the lack of an adequate United States Merchant Marine, proved another obstacle.
-Roosevelt initially offered to award Navy supply contracts to American skippers whose bids exceeded those of foreign captains by less than 50 percent.
+Roosevelt initially offered to award Navy supply contracts to American skippers whose bids exceeded those of foreign captains by less than 50%.
 Many carriers declined this offer because they could not obtain enough cargo to cover the cost of the return trip.
 Two months before the fleet sailed, Roosevelt ordered the Navy Department to contract 38 ships to supply the fleet with the 125,000 tons of coal it would need to steam from Hampton Roads, Virginia, to San Francisco.
 Only eight of these were American-registered; most of the other 30 were of British registry.
 This development was potentially awkward, since part of the mission was to impress Japan with the perception of overwhelming American naval power.
-Britain had become a military ally of Japan in 1905 with the Anglo-Japanese Alliance, which obliged it to aid Japan should a foreign power declare war against it.
+Britain had become a military ally of Japan in 1902 with the Anglo-Japanese Alliance, which obliged it to aid Japan should a foreign power declare war against it.
 Technically, the list of potential combatants included the United States.
 The British government decided to play both sides of the political fence with the intent of moderating any Japanese-American friction that might arise.

 Prior to the ships’ departure, Congress raised concerns about funding.
 According to the Naval Historical Center, Maine Senator Eugene Hale made his intention known to withhold funding for the effort.
-The President's response was that if Congress was unwilling to fund the trip, he already had the funds to send the Fleet out into the Pacific.
-But if Congress wanted the fleet to return home, they would have to fund the other half of the trip.
+Roosevelt's response was that if Congress was unwilling to fund the trip, he already had the funds to send the fleet out into the Pacific.
+If Congress wanted the fleet to return home, though, they would have to fund the other half of the trip.
 As noted by Roosevelt biographer Edmund Morris, the President would not be deterred.
 He stated "I am Commander-in-Chief, and my decision is absolute in the matter."